MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 - [What's new in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/whats-new-in-microsoft-defender-endpoint)
 - [What's new in Microsoft Defender for Identity](/defender-for-identity/whats-new)

+## App governance June 2023 release

+- **App hygiene feature update:** Starting June 1, 2023, management of unused apps, unused credentials, and expiring credentials will only be available to app governance customers with Microsoft Entra Workload Identities Premium.
+[Learn more about Workload Identities](https://aka.ms/workloadidentitydocs)

+## App governance March 2023 release

+- **App hygiene public preview:** App governance now provides insights and policy capability for unused apps, apps with unused credentials, and apps with expiring credentials.
+Each of these features has a predefined policy out of the box and you can define your own custom policies as well.
+You can export these insights from the apps list for easy reporting and triage across your organization.
+-
 ## App governance February 2023 release

 - **Enhanced alert investigation experience:** App governance now provides additional information admins need to investigate and remediate incidents and alerts.
 This enhancement includes more details under **What happened** and **Recommended actions** in the alert story on Microsoft 365 Defender alert pages.
 This information will be available for all app governance alerts, including alerts triggered by threat detection rules, predefined policies, and user-defined policies.
 [Learn more about the enhanced alert experience.](/defender-cloud-apps/app-governance-detect-remediate-detect-threats)